A : THE PROGRAMME

-2. We will keep information you have given to us confidential (until and unless it is publically available) and not disclose it to any third party other than the Lord Mayor’s office and potential investors.
+2. We will keep information you have given to us confidential (until and unless it is publicly available) and not disclose it to any third party other than the Lord Mayor’s office and potential investors.

-1. You hereby grant us the right to use your company name, logo, trade marks, likeness and biographical material and Company Materials (including all information contained within them) in connection with the publicity, advertising and exploitation of the Programme by all means and in all media throughout the world in perpetuity.
+1. You hereby grant us the right to use your company name, logo, trademarks, likeness and biographical material and Company Materials (including all information contained within them) in connection with the publicity, advertising and exploitation of the Programme by all means and in all media throughout the world in perpetuity.
 This includes without limitation the right to use your company logo on the Website.